 Unfortunately, when tight junctions loosen, harmful substances begin to accumulate in the bloodstream, and this may cause various types of inflammatory issues2.

-In addition to inflammation, symptoms such as food sensitivities, bloating, gas, cramps, and additional digestive problems may develop as a result of leaky gut.
+In addition to inflammation, symptoms such as food sensitivities, bloating, gas, cramps, and additional digestive problems may develop as a result of a leaky gut.

 Although some healthcare providers do not consider leaky gut to be an actual medical diagnosis, mounting scientific evidence indicates this is a true condition that affects many people and may be associated with the onset of numerous health problems such as allergies, asthma, skin disorders, and chronic fatigue syndrome (CFS), among other issues [1-4].